 Taking The Presentation To Your Computer

-PowerPoint, Keynote or whatever isn’t the presentation.
+PowerPoint, Keynote, Spark, or whatever isn’t the presentation.
 The content is the presentation.
 Refining your message using analog tools keeps you focused on designing the optimal delivery of the content, rather than if the next slide should have a fade-out transition rather than a wipe right-to-left.